Are Asif and Shaheen ‘railu kattas’ in Imran’s book?

 It was soon announced that Pakistan have opted to drop Asif Ali and young fast bowler Shaheen Shah Afridi and have instead opted for leggie Shadab Khan and Imad Wasim in their line-up for the high-pressure encounter.

-One wasn’t sure whether the changes were made after Imran’s tweets because Sarfraz and Pakistan didn’t take Imran’s advice to bat first.
-Sarfraz won the toss and elected to bowl, hoping that moisture in the wicket would help his fast bowlers.
-Apart from Mohammad Amir, they were unable to exploit the conditions and India managed to post 336-5.
+One wasn’t sure whether the changes were made after Imran’s tweets.
+Because Sarfraz and Pakistan didn’t take Imran’s advice to bat first.
+Sarfraz won the toss and elected to bowl.

 MANCHESTER: Pakistan’s players woke up here on Sunday to a series of tweets from Prime Minister Imran Khan with a clear message that Sarfraz Ahmed should rely on specialists rather than ‘railu kattas’ who rarely perform under pressure.